What is it?

 Insufficient evidence to rate effectiveness for...

-- Alcoholism.
+- Alcohol use disorder.
 Early research shows that taking 5-HTP with D-phenylalanine and L-glutamine for 40 days can reduce alcohol withdrawal symptoms.
 However, taking 5-HTP with carbidopa daily for one year does not seem to help people stop drinking.
 The effect of 5-HTP alone for alcoholism is not clear.

-- Alzheimer's disease.
-Early research suggests that taking 5-HTP by mouth does not help symptoms of Alzheimer's disease.
+- Alzheimer disease.
+Early research suggests that taking 5-HTP by mouth does not help symptoms of Alzheimer disease.

 - Anxiety.
 Evidence on the effects of 5-HTP for anxiety is unclear.
 Early research shows that taking 25-150 mg of 5-HTP by mouth daily along with carbidopa seems to reduce anxiety symptoms in people with anxiety disorders.
 However, other early research shows that taking higher doses of 5-HTP, 225 mg daily or more, seems to make anxiety worse.
 Also, taking 60 mg of 5-HTP daily through the vein does not reduce anxiety in people with panic disorders.

-- Nervous system disorder (Cerebellar ataxia).
+- Brain damage that affects muscle movement (cerebellar ataxia).
 Evidence on the use of 5-HTP for cerebellar ataxia is unclear.
 Early evidence shows that taking 5 mg/kg of 5-HTP daily for 4 months can decrease nervous system dysfunction.
 However, other research shows that taking 5-HTP daily for up to one year does not improve symptoms of cerebellar ataxia.

 - Fibromyalgia.
 Early research suggests that taking 100 mg of 5-HTP by mouth three times daily for 30-90 days might improve pain, tenderness, sleep, anxiety, fatigue, and morning stiffness in people with fibromyalgia.

-- Menopausal symptoms.
+- Symptoms of menopause.
 Early research suggests that taking 150 mg of 5-HTP daily for 4 weeks does not reduce hot flashes in postmenopausal women.

 - Obesity.
 Early research suggests that taking 5-HTP might help reduce appetite, caloric intake, and weight in obese people.
 Other research suggests that using a specific mouth spray containing 5-HTP and other extracts (5-HTP-Nat Exts, Medestea Biotech S.p.a., Torino, Italy) for 4 weeks increases weight loss by about 41% in overweight postmenopausal women.

-- Parkinson's disease.
+- Parkinson disease.
 Early research shows that taking 100-150 mg of 5-HTP by mouth daily with conventional drugs seems to reduce shaking, but these benefits only continue for up to 5 months.
-Taking larger doses of 5-HTP, 275-1500 mg daily along with carbidopa seems to worsen symptoms.
+Other early research shows that taking 50 mg of 5-HTP daily might reduce symptoms of movement disorders from the drug levodopa, as well as symptoms of depression, in people with Parkinson disease.
+But taking larger doses of 5-HTP, 275-1500 mg daily, along with carbidopa might worsen some symptoms.

 - Tension headache.
 Early research suggests that taking 100 mg of 5-HTP three times daily for 8 weeks does not reduce pain or the length of tension headaches.